Taste of Calabria

 - All guided tours outlined in the itinerary, with a local, English-speaking guide

-- Your Hosts for the duration of the tour are Natalina and/or Silvia, our long-time, Italian guide.
-Natalina is fluent in Italian, an expert in Italian food & wine culture and has traveled to this Region many times.
+- Your Host for the duration of the tour is Silvia, our long-time, english speaking, Italian guide.
+Either Natalina, who is fluent in Italian, an expert in Italian food & wine culture and has traveled to this Region many times or another experienced food expert and director of tours who is also originally from Calabria will host the group as well.

 - Transfers to and Return International Air from your main departure airport in North America (Note: Exclusively Malta & Mediterranean Food Tours will work with you to coordinate the best flight schedule at the best possible rate)